Rohithv07/Docker/README.md

 - `docker pause` :- pauses all processes within one or more containers

 - `docker unpause` :- unpause all processes within one or more containers

-- `docker-compose up` :- aggregates the output of each container

-- `docker-compose up --detach` :- starts the containers in the background and leaves them running